WHAT IS THE MATTHEW ISAKOWITZ FELLOWSHIP PROGRAM?

 The Matthew Isakowitz Fellows receive a paid summer internship, typically lasting 10-12 weeks, at one of the leading commercial spaceflight companies in our “host company” pool.
 Fellows will be matched to a position that may include assignments in engineering designs, market studies, strategic planning, policy evaluation, and business analysis and development.

 Prior to the beginning of the internship, Fellows will be paired with an experienced and notable space industry leader for mentorship to make the best use of their time at the Fellowship, in addition to receiving advice for their academic and future professional careers.
-These mentors include engineers, entrepreneurs, investors, company executives, and many more who have contributed to the success of the space industry.
+These mentors include engineers, entrepreneurs, investors, company executives, astronauts, and many more who have contributed to the success of the space industry.
 In addition, the Fellow will also have the benefit of having a mentor from within the host company to assist the Fellow with their summer experience.

-The summer will culminate in a summit that will bring together the inaugural class of Matthew Isakowitz Fellows in a memorable and celebratory event in one location.
+The summer will culminate in a summit that will bring together the 2019 Matthew Isakowitz Fellows in a memorable and celebratory event in one location.
 This summit will allow the 2019 class of Fellows to network with one another, while also getting behind-the-scenes tours of companies and learning more about the latest developments in commercial spaceflight from top innovators in the field.
 The gathering is tentatively planned to be held in Los Angeles in July 2019.

 WHO INSPIRED THE PROGRAM?